GaleProulx/ix_anthology/submission_options.md

 ---
 layout: page
-title: Interview / Ghostwriting Options
+title: Interview / Ghostwriting Option
 permalink: /submission-options
 ---

-## This Submission Option Closes February 29th at Midnight
+## This Option Closes February 29th at Midnight

 Whether you aren't a confident writer, don't have the energy to write, or simply don't want to spend that much time on a (possibly) difficult subject, then consider taking us up on our interview/ghostwriting submission option.
 We are very passionate about this subject and want to give *everyone* the chance to submit.
 Which means understanding that writing ability and confidence shouldn't determine if someone can share their story.